Outcome: Improved application of Agile practices in your organization

 What to Expect During Coaching

-All new Coaching engagements will begin with an intake session with your 3Back Scrum Expert.
-This background knowledge will assist 3Back in determining the most effective use of your Coaching day(s) to improve the Scrum processes at your organization.
-While your Coaching session(s) will address impediments and growth opportunities specific to your organization and Scrum Teams, common focus areas during Coaching may include:
+All new Coaching engagements will begin with an intake session with your 3Back Agility Expert.
+This background knowledge will assist 3Back in determining the most effective use of your Coaching day(s) to improve the Agile processes at your organization.
+While your Coaching session(s) will address impediments and growth opportunities specific to your organization and Teams, common focus areas during Coaching may include:

 - Observation and Feedback of Sprint Review, Planning or Retrospective meetings